Diana Canova: Personal life

 Canova is married to record producer Elliot Scheiner.
-The couple has two children.
-She was previously married to Geoff Levin from 1976 until their divorce in 1979.
+The couple have two children.
+She was married to Geoff Levin from 1976 until their divorce in 1979.
 Before marrying Scheiner, she and Steve Landesberg dated.

 Religion

 Canova is a former member of the Church of Scientology, an organization she has since criticized.
 She found the Scientologists straightforward in their desire for money, declaring in 1993 in a Premiere magazine interview, "The first time I walked in those doors, they said, 'Just give us all the money in your bank account'".
 She also criticized the Church's counseling practice, called auditing, when she said, "They're telling you, 'Don't spend $100 an hour on a shrink's couch, it'll ruin your mind.'
 Auditing is so much better?"